dorshinar/blog/content/blog/impossible-state-with-typescript/impossible-state-with-typescript.md

   }
 }
 ```

+## Impossible State

+What we have here is an **impossible state**!

+> An **impossible state** is a certain combination of fields and values, that should never co-exist simultaneously.

+In other words - an "impossible state" might be a _possible state_ in that if we disregard our company guidelines/lint rules/compiler, the state may occur, but we should never accept it, and therefore must make sure it never occurs (whether intentionally or unintentionally).

+You don't need Typescript to avoid impossible states.
+In fact - you _could_ get away without anything stopping you from making the impossible state mistake, given that everyone in your team is aware of it, and all of you are responsible engineers with buckets of ownership.

+That might be the case _today_.
+What will happen when your company doubles in size? or triples? or quadruples?

+Would you still feel like word-of-mouth is good enough?

+I strongly disbelieve that.
+Not because I don't trust other engineers around me, I have complete faith in them.
+I like to think about it in exponential terms - if your team doubled in size, you'd need 4 times the efforts to preserve code quality.

+To comply with that, we need some mechanism that would prevent, to the highest degree possible, the presence of such "impossible states".

+## Naïve solution

 One way to go about it, is to document the fact that `SUCCESSFUL` or `PENDING` requests should have no message, like so: